 The basement kitchen gives visitors a fascinating insight into how meals were prepared and food was stored.
 At certain times of the year, cookery demonstrations take place here, using ingredients and methods from the Victorian era.

 - Regular exhibitions throughout the year on themes relating to Holst and his works

 - Activities for children, including treasure hunts, trails and puzzles

 - Staff dressed in traditional Victorian attire who can provide detailed information on the various exhibits taking place

 - Dedicated children’s activity days throughout the year with arts and crafts for children to create and take home

-The Holst Birthplace Museum is located on Clarence Road in the centre of Cheltenham with close proximity to the high street.
+The Holst Victorian House is located on Clarence Road in the centre of Cheltenham with close proximity to the high street.
 There is no parking on-site with the nearest car park being on North Place, which is approximately 3-minutes away on foot.